-Google released the stock Android Jelly Bean keyboard to the Play Store for all users, it was quite the shocker.
+When Google released the stock Android Jelly Bean keyboard to the Play Store for all users, it was quite the shocker.
 Offering their keyboard as an alternative to manufacture skinned models, or the likes of Swype and SwiftKey.
-For those who do (and don't) use the stock keyboard, we wanted to share a few tips and tricks that make it useful.
-Things like gesture typing, next-word suggestions, and even text expansion support.

-Facebook made a big move to finally add the popular hashtag option to their social network.
+A few weeks ago the folks from Facebook made a big move to finally add the popular hashtag option to their social network.
 Made popular (and extremely useful) by Twitter, we now finally have clickable #hashtags on Facebook.
-While the inclusion was nice, we still weren't able to enjoy the feature on mobile.
-With millions of users enjoying Facebook on mobile daily, this only made sense, and as of Thursday the feature is rolling out to all devices.
+While

-announced their new Snapdragon 600 and 800 series quad-core mobile processors, one awesome feature was Quick Charge.
-Sadly we’ve recently learned this additional layer to improve battery life and recharge time was left out of HTC's flagship One smartphone.
-Even though their HTC DROID DNA enjoys new technology.
+Earlier this year when Qualcomm announced their new Snapdragon 600 and 800 series quad-core mobile processors, one awesome feature was Quick Charge.
+Sadly we’ve recently learned this additional layer to improve battery life

-Facebook Chat Head type feature.
-Paranoid Android decided to take Chat Heads and turn it into a unified notification system for Android, and put it on steroids.
-You might love it, or hate it, but this is what makes Android great.
-Read on for more details about Paranoid Android's HALO feature.
+Last week there was a custom ROM getting plenty of attention for their Facebook Chat Head type feature.
+Paranoid Android decided to take Chat Heads and turn it into a unified notification system for Android, and put it on